notj-code/Junwon-Kim-1.0/index.md

 ---

 <p>
   Hi!
-My name is JunwonKim.
+My name is JunwonKim from Korea.
 </p>

 <p>
-  You can find the source code and the instructions on <a href="https://github.com/eliottvincent/bay">GitHub</a>.
+  I'm a student at Harbin Wanbang School in China.
 </p>